-This is well known invariant of Lagrange-Helmholtz.
-It shows that product of aperture angle value and height of field is constant in image space and object space.
+This is a well known invariant of Lagrange-Helmholtz.
+It shows that product of aperture angle value and height of field is constant in image and object space.
 This relation works for any optical system with any number of optical components.

-Invariant makes it possible to define relation between image aperture angle and height of the image when object aperture angle and its height are known and fixed.
+Invariant makes it possible to define the relation between image aperture angle and height of the image when object aperture angle and its height are known and fixed.
 Then main optical parameters of the optical system can be defined.

 Modifications of Lagrange-Helmholtz invariant for different methods of object to image conjugation

 Need assistance designing a custom optic or imaging lens ?
 Learn more about our design services here.